pantheon-systems/documentation/source/releasenotes/2024-11-12-content-publisher-beta.md

 * **Unified platform:** Draft, edit, and publish right from Google Docs.
 * **Live previews**: See exactly how your content will look before it goes live.
 * **Seamless collaboration:** Use comments and suggestions in Google Docs to streamline teamwork.
-* **Publishing control**: Manage permissions and oversee all docs from a central dashboard.
+* **Publishing control:** Manage permissions and oversee all docs from a central dashboard.
 * **Publish faster:** Faster publishing: Skip manual tasks with direct publishing from Google Docs.
 * **Error reduction:** Avoid copy-paste mistakes and ensure content accuracy.
 * **Efficient workflow:** Move smoothly from draft to published content without leaving Google Docs.